Aceinna/docs_openrtk/apps/ahrs.rst

 "e1" packet
 ^^^^^^^^^^^^

-If you further want to output the magnetometer measurements, you can chooose the "e1" packet.
+If you further want to output the magnetometer measurements, you can choose the "e1" packet.

     +----------------------+-------------+--------+----------------+-------------+